libregraphicsmeeting/state-of-lg-2025/Kdenlive/Kdenlive.md

 ![](kdenlive-1.png)

 Speakers Notes:
-Kdenlive 24.05 is the first release after the Qt6 upgrade.
+Kdenlive had 4 major releases in the last year followed by monthly bug fix releases.
+24.05 is the first release after the Qt6 upgrade.
 It reimplements the Audio Capture feature and focuses on enhancing stability while introducing a few exciting new features like Group Effects and Automatic Subtitle Translations.

 ---